LayaaRS/AD-CGAN/README.md

 This work was accepted in the 21st International Conference on Image Analysis and Processing (ICIAP2021)

 This repository includes Python codes for reproducing the results of [our paper](ttps://link.springer.com/chapter/10.1007/978-3-031-06427-2_27) alongwith Five other baselines referenced here.
+For [TIAE](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9376856), we used their original PyTorch code from [their repository](https://github.com/wogong/pt-tiae).

 ## Requirements:

 PyTorch 1.7

 Sklearn

 ## Instruction to Run: